SahilAggarwal/hugoblog/content/posts/adding-tracepoints-in-ftrace.md

-Ftrace comes with many static tracepoints out of the box but sometime we may want tracepoint which is not already there and we have to enable dynamic tracepoints.
-But since this is not a portable aproach as function name may not be same forever, therefore to make ourprofiling script kernel independent it is preferred to use only tracepoints visible in ftrace i.e static tracepoints.
-The tracepoint can be added in ftrace source in kernel, and patch can be submitted for same to add them to the mainstream to make them static.
+Ftrace comes with many static tracepoints out of the box but sometime we may want tracepoint which doesn't exist and we need to enable dynamic tracepoints.
+Since using dyamic tracepoints is not a portable aproach as function name may change for different kernel version therefore it is preferred to only tracepoints visible in ftrace i.e static tracepoints.
+The tracepoint can be added in ftrace source in kernel and patch can be submitted to add those to the mainstream to make them static.

-Taking example to add `mm_page_swap_in/mm_page_swap_out`.
+For example to add `mm_page_swap_in/mm_page_swap_out`.

 **mm\_page\_swap\_in:** Called whenever page is swapped in from swap area.
 The "ret" value can be used to compare if page was added from swap cache(minor fault) or from lower level swap area(major fault), which can be useful in profiling the performance degradation due to swapping